scarlettgamestudio/scarlett-framework/README.md

 ### Build & Distribution ###

-* To create a distribution ES6 file (minified and uglified) run "grunt dev-concat" (concatenates all source files into one).
+* To create a distribution ES6 file run "grunt dev-concat" (concatenates all source files into one).
 The ES6 files are located under the './build/' folder.
 * To generate a ES5 file run "grunt dist" to execute babelJS and convert the framework from ES6.
 The ES5 files are located under the  './build-es5/' folder.

 ### Recommended Code Editors ###

-* IntelliJ Ultimate or Webstorm
+* Webstorm or IntelliJ Ultimate
 * Visual Studio Code
 * Atom